-Fortunately, my grandmother lived on a lake.
-During the summer months when it was warm enough to go swimming, that was always a fun outing.
+My grandmother lived on a lake.
+During the summer months when it was warm enough to go swimming that was always a fun outing.
 In the winters we could ice skate on the lake.

-Trees lined the roads coming in to where my Dad built the home that I first remember.
-There was also a woods nearby...and as some of you may by now realize who have read some of my other hubs, my brothers and I loved climbing trees.
+Trees lined the roads coming in to where my parents built the home that I first remember.
+There was also a woods nearby and as some of you may by now realize who have read some of my other posts my brothers and I loved climbing trees.

 We even gave names to some of our favorite trees.

-High up in a notched area of the Squirrel Tree was an opening whereas long as we lived there, we could take our sack lunches or snacks up in the tree...perch there discussing all the important things of childhood...and dispose of our waxed paper or banana peels down that seemingly endless hole into the trunk.
-We imagined that squirrels made this hole their home...thus the assigned name.
+- High up in a notched area of the Squirrel Tree was an opening into the main trunk.
+As long as we lived there we could take our sack lunches or snacks up in the tree, perch there discussing all the important things of childhood and dispose of our waxed paper or banana peels down that seemingly endless hole into the trunk.
+We imagined that squirrels made this hole their home thus the assigned name.

 Where I grew up as a child